haseeb-heaven/gpt-3-tokenizer/README.md

 - Generate random examples to be tokenized.

 ## Modules information
-- tkinter: The tkinter library provides an easy way to create graphical interfaces.
+- **tkinter**: The tkinter library provides an easy way to create graphical interfaces.
 It is well-documented and widely used in the Python community.
 - **transformers**: The transformers library provides pre-trained models for NLP tasks.
 These models have been trained on large amounts of data and have achieved state-of-the-art performance on many NLP benchmarks.
 - **GPT2TokenizerFast**: The GPT-2 tokenizer is a fast and efficient tokenizer for the GPT-2 transformer model.
 It provides the tokenized representation of the input text, which is used in the program.
 - **wonderwords**: The wonderwords library provides a simple way to generate random sentences.
 This is useful for generating an example input for the tokenization.